rancher/dashboard/docusaurus/docs/extensions/publishing.md

 ## Automatic Approach - Triggering a Github Workflow on Tagged Release

-If your extensions repository doesn't include a github workflow to automate the publishing procedure (igore this step if you have it already), you can create one in `.github/workflows/build.yaml` on your extension folder, with the following content:
+If your extensions repository doesn't include a github workflow to automate the publishing procedure (ignore this step if you have it already), you can create one in `.github/workflows/build.yaml` on your extension folder, with the following content:

 ```yaml
 name: Build and Release Extension Charts